Russell Wilson was sacked a season-high five times vs. the Bills. But ‘he’s a stud … He’s doing all right’

 Quinton Dunbar fought through a sore knee to play 54 of 68 snaps.
 Because he struggled as much as he did, giving up seven receptions on eight targets (according to Pro Football Focus) and also had one official missed tackle, it was obvious he was not fully healthy.

-Carroll said Dunbar is dealing with a “chronic’’ knee issue that requires rest each week during practice, which is making the problem worse — not practicing much leads to some rustiness on gameday.
+Carroll said Dunbar is dealing with a “chronic’’ knee issue that requires rest each week during practice, which is making the problem worse — not practicing much leads to some rustiness on game day.

-But with Shaquill Griffin and Ugo Amadi also out with hamstring injuries, Seattle had no real options — little-used Linden Stephens played the rest of the snaps in place of Dunbar.
+But with Shaquill Griffin and Ugo Amadi out with hamstring injuries, Seattle had no real options — little-used Linden Stephens played the rest of the snaps in place of Dunbar.

 Carroll called Dunbar “day to day’’ for now, and it’s unclear if/when Griffin and Amadi will return.